NeuralVFX/basic-unreal-libtorch-plugin/USAGE.md

 #### UDataStorageGameInstance - GameInstance Class
 - This is a wrapper for `cDataStoageWrapper`
-- Manages starting and stoping `OpenCV` based on game state
+- Manages starting and stopping `OpenCV` based on the game state
 - Retrieves `LibTorch` output, to pass on to `LibTorchViewer `

 ## Content